parsiya/parsiya.net/content/post/2021/2021-01-08-electron-sig-bypass/index.markdown

 Note: This is intentionally ignoring domain-connected machines and their attack surfaces.

+Moving from one level to the next is a privilege escalation.

+{{< blockquote author="Raymond Chen" link="https://devblogs.microsoft.com/oldnewthing/20060508-22/?p=31283" >}}
+Code injection doesn't become a security hole until you have elevation of privilege.
+{{< /blockquote >}}

 ## From Update to Privilege Escalation
 The update process is usually a good way to gain local privilege.
 Application